Who we are

 - Pray with desire

-Our house in Fitzjohn's Avenue, London is a base for the spiritual, educational and pastoral ministries of the Sisters, and for hospitality offered to members of our worldwide Congregation.
-We retain close links with St Mary's School
+Our house in Willesden Lane, London is a base for the spiritual, educational and pastoral ministries of the Sisters, and for hospitality offered to members of our worldwide Congregation.
+Although we no longer live next door to St Mary's School

-Hampstead next door, welcome all pupils, parents and staff of our former schools, and all those searching for God.
+Hampstead we retain our links with the school, and we welcome all pupils, parents and staff of our former schools, and all those searching for God.

 Over 100 years after the first sisters came to Cambridge, a strong network of relationships flourishes with St. Mary’s School